 |Processor||11th gen Intel i7-1165G7|

-Check out ASUS ZenBook Flip S13 on Amazon.
+Check out the ASUS ZenBook Flip S13 on Amazon.

 Best Hybrid MacBook Air Alternative: Acer ConceptD 3 Ezel

-Acer has a laptop for everyone, whether you’re looking for something affordable or powerful.
+The Acer ConceptD 3 Ezel is the top 2-in-1 system for content creators, which should come as no surprise.
+After all, Acer has a laptop for everyone, whether you’re looking for something affordable or powerful.
 That includes creative consumers interested in a unique alternative to the MacBook Air.
-The Acer ConceptD 3 Ezel certainly fits that bill, and it’s the top 2-in-1 system for content creators.

 The design of Acer’s system sets it apart.
 From the magnesium-aluminum shell to the Ezel hinge system, there’s a lot to take in.
 The hinge allows you to use the laptop in six different modes and it’s designed for color accuracy.